RunDumy/Star/star-frontend/README.md

 ## Deployment

-Deploy the frontend to any static hosting provider that supports Next.js.
-Configure the environment variable NEXT_PUBLIC_API_URL to point to your Azure App Service backend.
+Deploy the frontend to Vercel.
+Configure the environment variable NEXT_PUBLIC_API_URL to point to your Fly.io backend.

 Tip: Compress public images and keep particles count low for best performance on free plans.